xNaCly/private.social/docs/README.md

 ##### Docker WEB

-Unfortunately, due to our lack of experience with nginx, We some challenges when trying to serve the react production build statically.
+Unfortunately, due to our lack of experience with nginx, We faced some challenges when trying to serve the react production build statically.

 In order to overcome this, I opted to use the serve package available on npm, which requires node to run.
 Although this is a viable solution, I must say that I was quite taken aback by the size of the `node:lts-alpine` image, which is a whopping 200mb in size!